Helena Teede

 Supervision interests

-With a PhD in 2001, Helena established a new research unit in 2005 of two to a talented research team of 190 staff, students and affiliates (multidisciplinary team: physicians, paediatricians, psychology, dietetics, exercise physiologists, nurses).
-Students: 15 PhD, 2MD's and 1 honour completion and currently she supports 6 postdoctoral and 12 PhD students (4 as primary supervisor).
+With a PhD in 2001, Helena established a new research unit in 2005 of two to a talented research team of 120 staff, students and affiliates (multidisciplinary team: physicians, paediatricians, psychology, dietetics, exercise physiologists, nurses).
+Students: 55 PhDs current and past.
 Prof Teede is an RACP and Monash University mentor/supervisor and examiner.
-Former PhD students have returned after postdoctoral experience elsewhere, with several NHMRC funded fellows.
+Former PhD students have taken up senior posts nationally and internationally and have returned after postdoctoral experience elsewhere, with several NHMRC funded fellows.
 Helena provides a supportive environment and a role model/mentor for women and active multidisciplinary clinicians in research.
 She has student nominated awards for supervision and mentoring including the 2015 Monash University Vice Chancellor award for supervision.

 Monash teaching commitment